-When EMS manages FortiClient, you can use a FortiManager or Micro-FortiGuard Server for FortiClient for FortiClient software and signature updates.
-When configuring the profile using EMS, select Use FortiManager for client software/signature updates to enable the feature, and enter your FortiManager's IP address.
-You can failover to FDN when FortiManager or Micro-FortiGuard Server for FortiClient is unavailable.
+When EMS manages FortiClient, you can use a FortiManager for FortiClient software and signature updates.
+When configuring the profile using EMS, select Use FortiManager for Client Signature Update to enable the feature, and enter your FortiManager IP address.
+You can failover to FDN when FortiManager is unavailable.